SuperDARN/rst/docs/user_guide/mac_install.md

 ### CDF

-You will also need the CDF (Common Data Format) library which can be downloaded from NASA. **Make sure you successfully installed the ncurses library for your distrobution first.**
+You will also need the CDF (Common Data Format) library which can be downloaded from NASA. **Make sure you successfully installed the ncurses library for your distribution first.**
-You can find the latest release at: http://cdf.gsfc.nasa.gov/
-For macOS it is also available through macports, as are all listed dependencies
+You can find the latest release at: http://cdf.gsfc.nasa.gov For macOS it is also available through macports, as are all listed dependencies

 Now go to the [Installation](#installation)

 #### TroubleShooting:

-> If you find any problems/solutions, please make a [github issue](https://github.com/superdarn/rst/issues/new) so the community can help you or add it to the documentation
+> If you find any problems/solutions, please create a [github issue](https://github.com/superdarn/rst/issues/new) so the community can help you or add it to the documentation

 **Problem**